oneapi-src/oneDPL/examples/gamma_correction/README.md

 ## Purpose

 Gamma correction uses nonlinear operations to encode and decode the luminance of each pixel of an image.
 See https://en.wikipedia.org/wiki/Gamma_correction for more information.
 It does so by creating a fractal image in memory and performs gamma correction on it with `gamma=2`.

 |Original image | After applying gamma correction |
 |---|---|
 |<img src="images/original.bmp">|<img src="images/gamma.bmp">|

-## License

-This code example is licensed under MIT license.

 ## Building the 'Gamma Correction' Program for CPU and GPU